pgromano/Political-Identity-Analysis/README.md

 As an initial exploratory data analysis, I collected time-series (2012-2015) cumulative public opinion data from the [American National Election Studies][1].
 From the survey, I collected and processed "feeling thermometer" questions to track current associations with parties and public opinion.
 Thermometer surveys have a respondent place their opinion of a topic on a scale from 0 to 100 degrees, where indifference or no opinion is 50, a unfavorable opinion less than 50, and a favorable opinion greater than 50.
 This allows a convenient metric to quantify public opinion.

-For a more detailed discussion and the sample of code used for this analysis, please see the Jupyter Notebook `Analysis of Multi-Axial Political Identity`.
+For a more detailed discussion and the sample of code used for this analysis, please see the Jupyter Notebook `Analysis of Multi-Axial Political Identity.ipynb`.

 ![fig1](Figures/fig1.svg)